-In October, SLCE won a contract to build TF Cornerstone’s 56-story, 800-unit residential tower at 52-03 Center Boulevard in Long Island City — the shop’s largest new gig of the year by square footage.
+In October, SLCE won a contract to work on TF Cornerstone’s 56-story, 800-unit residential tower at 52-03 Center Boulevard in Long Island City — the shop’s largest new gig of the year by square footage.
 Then, late last month, the developer filed plans for a second, 46-story, 394-unit building at the site.
+(ODA New York is the project’s design architect).
 And SOM, for instance, is designing Brookfield Property’s Two Manhattan West, one of the largest new buildings for which plans were filed last year.

 The projects — like all the others that the firms secured in 2017 and early in 2018 — offer a window into what’s coming down the development pike.

 In addition, while Manhattan may deliver the highest profile assignments, there’s plenty of work to vie for in the other boroughs.

 For example, while most of SLCE’s work — 10.90 million square feet — was in Manhattan, the firm was also the most active in Queens during the six-year period with 5.22 million square feet in that borough.